-1. Ethical Practice: Student demonstrates knowledge and skills related to ethical professional counseling practice including the application of autonomy, beneficence, non-malfeasance, justice, and fidelity in their work across client populations and community settings.

-2. Application of Ethical Codes: Student demonstrates the knowledge and skills in applying relevant professional ethical codes to guide their work and decision-making in their practice of counseling.

-3. Professional Identity: Student demonstrates an understanding of their professional role and identity as a counselor, and their professional responsibility to their community.

-4. Professional Boundaries: Student demonstrates an understanding of the application of professional boundaries in their work with clients and the community; including respecting the values, cultural norms, and beliefs of others, while maintaining an awareness of self.
+- 1. Ethical Practice: Student demonstrates knowledge and skills related to ethical professional counseling practice including the application of autonomy, beneficence, non-malfeasance, justice, and fidelity in their work across client populations and community settings. - 2.
+Application of Ethical Codes: Student demonstrates the knowledge and skills in applying relevant professional ethical codes to guide their work and decision-making in their practice of counseling. - 3.
+Professional Identity: Student demonstrates an understanding of their professional role and identity as a counselor, and their professional responsibility to their community. - 4.
+Professional Boundaries: Student demonstrates an understanding of the application of professional boundaries in their work with clients and the community; including respecting the values, cultural norms, and beliefs of others, while maintaining an awareness of self.
 A mean score was calculated for each area of the rubric.
-Students scored at least a 3.0 in each area, indicating that they met criteria in the proficient range, demonstrating basic, entry-level knowledge in each area with the exception of professional boundaries which had an average mean of 2.97.
-This is an area where beginning counseling students sometimes struggle with understanding professional boundaries in a helping relationship.
-To help increase our mean score, professional counseling faculty incorporated a reflection prompt specifically discussing professional boundaries in one of the course assignments.
+Students scored at least a 3.0 in each area, indicating that they met criteria in the proficient range, demonstrating basic, entry-level knowledge in each area.
+All 4 areas saw an increase from our previous year, with the most significant growth in Professional Boundaries.
+We increased from our 2022-2023 score of 2.97 to our 2023-2024 score of 3.625.
+As mentioned in our 2022-2023 annual report, the faculty incorporated a reflection prompt in one of its course assignments which specifically addressed professional boundaries.
+The data indicates that this prompt helped to increase student's understanding in this area.